seregazhuk/seregazhuk.github.io_old/_posts/2017-08-22-reactphp-promise-timers.md

     });
 {% endhighlight %}

-For example, if the principal promise resolves in 5 seconds it will be cancelled by timeout in a second and then the timeout promise will be rejected:
+For example, if the principal promise resolves in 5 seconds it will be cancelled by timeout in 2 seconds and then the timeout promise will be rejected:

 {% highlight php %}
 <?php

-use function \React\Promise\Timer\timeout;
+use function React\Promise\Timer\timeout;

 $loop = React\EventLoop\Factory::create();